Tomorrow Beauty, treatments with scientifically proven effectiveness,

 To neutralize phytic acid, simply soak (overnight) legumes and oilseeds before eating them or, for oilseeds, toast them quickly in a pan!

-Also favor sourdough bread because natural sourdough destroys phytic acid.
-And to improve the digestion of legumes (and bloating) remember to add 1 tablespoon of baking soda to the cooking water!
+Also, choose sourdough bread because natural leavening destroys phytic acid.
+And to improve the digestion of legumes (and reduce bloating), consider adding 1 tablespoon of baking soda to the cooking water!

-You have now become aware of the importance of the presence of proteins in your daily food bowl.
-But by habit, philosophy, lack of budget or laziness to cook, your food bowl remains essentially composed of vegetables and cereals.
-You eat little or no animal proteins and risk being deficient.
-Think about food supplements!
+You've now realized the importance of protein in your daily diet.
+But through habit, philosophy, budget constraints, or simply laziness to cook, your diet remains primarily composed of vegetables and grains.
+You're eating little or no animal protein and risk being deficient.
+Consider dietary supplements!

-Protein powder can be an alternative to getting protein through food.
+Protein powder can be an alternative to dietary protein intake.
 It comes in a variety of forms.
 Some of the most popular are whey, casein, and plant-based proteins.

-- Whey: derived from milk, whey is one of the most widespread proteins in the sports world.
-Its appeal lies in the promise of strengthening muscle mass and speeding up recovery after training.
+Whey: Derived from milk, whey is one of the most widely used proteins in the sports world.
+Its appeal lies in its promise of building muscle mass and speeding up recovery after training.

-- Plant proteins: from sources such as pea, rice, hemp or soy, these proteins are suitable for vegans and vegetarians, offering an alternative to animal proteins.
-They are particularly popular with vegans and those wishing to diversify their protein intake.
+Plant-based proteins: Sourced from sources such as pea, rice, hemp, or soy, these proteins are suitable for vegans and vegetarians, offering an alternative to animal proteins.
+They are particularly popular with vegans and those looking to diversify their protein intake.

-These different protein powders can also be integrated into diets aimed at weight loss.
+These different protein powders can also be incorporated into weight loss diets.
 Indeed, protein powders can help control appetite and maintain muscle mass during periods of calorie restriction.

 2. Collagen, the superstar of protein-rich food supplements

-Collagen is one of the structural proteins of the human body: our skin, hair, and bones are composed of it.
+Collagen is one of the structural proteins in the human body: our skin, hair, and bones are composed of it.
 It represents 25 to 30% of the proteins in our body.

-The word “collagen” comes from “glue”, it is the protein that keeps our skin, tissues and cartilage firm, dense, and healthy!
-Rich in glycine, it also participates in the proper functioning of digestion and the brain.
-We naturally produce collagen, but from the age of 25 we produce 1% less per year.
+The word "collagen" comes from "glue," and it's the protein that keeps our skin, tissues, and cartilage firm, dense, and healthy!
+Rich in glycine, it also contributes to the proper functioning of digestion and the brain.
+We naturally produce collagen, but from the age of 25, we produce 1% less per year.

-Supplementing with collagen not only helps to compensate for this loss and maintain firm skin and healthy joints, but also ensures that the body gets its daily dose of protein!
+Supplementing with collagen not only helps compensate for this loss and maintain firm skin and healthy joints, but also ensures that the body is getting its daily dose of protein!

-To meet this need, we have therefore developed Age With Grace : a powdered food supplement, composed of 10 grams of collagen but also hyaluronic acid , vitamin C and prebiotics.
-The perfect food supplement to be in great shape and take care of your skin and body, from the inside!
+To meet this need, we have developed Age With Grace : a powdered food supplement, composed of 10 grams of collagen but also hyaluronic acid , vitamin C and prebiotics.
+The perfect food supplement to be in great shape and take care of your skin and body, from the inside out!

 Discover our collagen-based products on our online store:

-• Age With Grace : 28 sachets of collagen food supplement, for a one-month treatment.
+• Age With Grace : 28 sachets of collagen food supplement, for a one-month course.

 • The Age With Grace Cure : 3 packs of 28 sachets of collagen food supplement, for a 3-month treatment and tenfold benefits!